Turning community need into action with The Scatter Joy Project

 Why WordPress + Elementor?

-• Reusable sections = faster updates
+• Reusable sections make changes faster (and more consistent)

-• Built-in guardrails = fewer accidental design disasters
+• Built-in guardrails help avoid accidental design chaos

-The Solution: a website that truly helps people.
+Launching a website that truly helps people.

 From day one, we asked the same question over and over: How can we get people the mental health resources they need—without making them play a website scavenger hunt?